learnpoint/piko/README.md

 # CLI Usage

-Piko is a CLI with a small collection of commands.
+Piko is a CLI with a minimal collection of commands.

 ## ```copy```